Boxing Day - the Day after Christmas!

 It was also traditional that servants got the day off to celebrate Christmas with their families on Boxing Day.
 Before World War II, it was common for working people (such as milkmen and butchers) to travel round their delivery places and collect their Christmas box or tip.
 This tradition has now mostly stopped and any Christmas tips, given to people such as postal workers and newspaper delivery children, are not normally given or collected on Boxing Day.

 Boxing Day has now become another public holiday in countries such as the UK, Canada, Australia and New Zealand.
 It is also the traditional day that Pantomimes started to play.
 There are also often sports played on Boxing Day in the UK, especially horse racing and football matches!
+It's also when shops traditionally had big sales after Christmas in the UK (like Black Friday in the USA).

 The 26th December is also St. Stephen's Day.
 Just to confuse things, there are two St. Stephens in history!
 The first St. Stephen was a very early follower of Jesus and was the first Christian Martyr (a person who dies for their religious beliefs).
 He was stoned to death by Jews who didn't believe in Jesus.